The Complete, 12-Step Guide to Starting a Business

 Also, go out and meet people and ask them questions, seek advice from other entrepreneurs, research ideas online or use whatever method makes the most sense to you.

 And, if you've exhausted all your options and you're still stuck, here are 55 great business options you can start.
+Some other options include running an eCommerce business or SEO marketing firm, both competitive but rewarding industries.

 3. Do market research.